Why Window Replacement Should Come Before Painting

 after painting, you're opening the door to chipped trim, gouged siding, or caulk smudges on your perfect finish.

-Not only will your paint job last longer, but you’ll avoid the frustration (and cost) of having to repaint right after finishing the job.
+When you wait to paint until after the windows are installed, not only will your paint job last longer, but you’ll avoid the frustration (and cost) of having to repaint right after finishing the job.

 Painters Do Better Work When Windows Are Already In